harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 * Do **not** link or discuss “*research sites*.”
 * Do **not** link or discuss ANY kind of media personalities (*i.e.* ***YouTube***, *etc*.) who sell, recommend, or promote any products—*legal or not*.
 * Do **not** have a username that is similar to a source, source talk, a product, or indicates that you are a source.
 Also a reminder to not have a discriminatory, insulting, offensive or disparaging user name that would be forbidden in Rule 4 or under the **Reddit Terms of Service**.
-* 🚫🎣 Do **not** make comments that could be taken as “fishing” for a source.
-This includes making posts or comments that mention your inability to find or obtain anything that falls under The Preamble above: “I'm having trouble finding \[good/inexpensive/*etc*.\] Primo” or “It's tough to get Tren,” “My source just stopped carrying,” or “It seems impossible to find MENT.”
+* Do **not** make comments that could be taken as “fishing” for a source.
+This includes making posts or comments that mention your inability to find or obtain anything that falls under The Preamble above: “I'm having trouble finding \[good/inexpensive/*etc*.\] Primo” or “It's tough to get Tren,” “My source just stopped carrying,”
 * Do **not** HINT or OFFER to source.
 Even if you just source to locals, *make no mention* of it.
 * Do **not** suggest or refer anyone to ANY doctor or clinic that could potentially help someone obtain a source, even if it's for a legitimate purpose such as TRT.
 * **AGAIN**: Do not \[*publicly or privately*\] ASK or OFFER ***To*** PM, ASK or OFFER ***For*** PM, ***or PM*** **ANYTHING** related to sources or source talk.